The Credentialing Office is open:

 - CLT or other airport SIDA Badge does not qualify as an acceptable ID.

-Note - CBP Customs Seal process has separate ID requirements
+NOTE: CBP Customs Seal process has the SAME ID requirements as the Badge application process.

 U.S Citizens: Follow the I-9; two forms of ID at least one with a photo.
 Pay attention to the relationship between list A, B and C.